-A native of North Darfur, Niemat Ahmadi serves as Founder and President of Darfur Women Action Group as well as the Director of Global Partnerships for United to End Genocide, which involves promoting greater outreach to civil society organizations worldwide, particularly those that represent the communities affected by genocide and mass atrocities from the regions that UEG is working to address.
+A native of North Darfur, Niemat Ahmadi serves as serves as Founder and President of Darfur Women Action Group.
+She previously worked as the Director of Global Partnerships for United to End Genocide, which involved promoting greater outreach to civil society organizations worldwide, particularly those that represent the communities affected by genocide and mass atrocities from the regions that UEG is working to address.

 Ms. Ahmadi previously worked for the Save Darfur Coalition as a member of the coalition’s policy and government relation team for four years, during which she also promoted the collaboration between the coalition and the Sudanese diaspora within the United States and abroad to empower and amplify their voices.
 She is a founding member of the Darfuri Leaders Network, a coalition of over twenty U.S.-based Darfuri organizations working to promote peace and security in Darfur.
 She served as an advisor at the seventh round of inter-Sudanese Darfur peace talks in Abuja, Nigeria 2006.

 A veteran human rights advocate, Ms. Ahmadi worked with NGO’s in various fields of emergency and development with a focus on women’s empowerment and capacity-building while in Sudan including Oxfam Great Britain, Intermediate Technology Development Group (the current Practical Action) and the United Nation’s World Food Program.
 She also served as an executive member of the Darfur Assessment Mission, a consortium of six Sudanese non-governmental organizations in Khartoum – Sudan working on documenting human rights violations in Darfur at the time of the crises.
 Ms. Ahmadi led the Darfur Diaspora Association of East Africa in Kenya.
 She also participated in many regional forums, included but not limited to African women conference for peace and security, and Sudanese women forum for peace.